Mathias-SantAnna/PokeCards/README.md

 ### **Developer Goals**

-<p align="justify">Neatly developed programming that helps children to increase their memory and spatial awareness through a fun and intuitive game. **PokeCards** was developed and tested to ensure that the game cannot be cracked by fast clicking in random areas for example.
+<p align="justify">Neatly developed programming that helps children to increase their memory and spatial awareness through a fun and intuitive game. <strong>PokeCards</strong> was developed and tested to ensure that the game cannot be cracked by fast clicking in random areas for example.
 A professional appearance primarily accessing the world of JavaScript, HTML, and CSS.
 The developer also sees the project as a great opportunity to increase his portfolio.</p>

 ### **User Stories**